Every time I flip a piece of furniture, I wish I could find a permanent spot for it in my own home.

 BEFORE & AFTER

-I often find that many DIY'ers tend to just clean and paint a piece of furniture or decor for their home.
+I often find that many DIY’ers tend to just clean and paint a piece of furniture or decor for their home.
+Rugs or carpets can greatly enhance your home’s decor, especially if you opt for wool carpets.
 The more I flip, the more I desire to go the extra mile and turn out an above average piece of furniture both in quality and design.

 I have an online membership that teaches furniture redesign because I believe that those who redesign furniture, whether it be for themselves or to sell, should take the steps necessary to allow that piece to last 100 years.